 CJ Connors Vs Joey Sanchez

-Before this match started, the Academy Pro Wrestling fans knew this was going to be a heavy fought contest as both do have a history against each other but then to also include the facts that CJ Connors’ partner in crime, Joe Black had defeated Joey Sanchez to become the current King of the Kingdom Champion on 2 shows ago and successfully keep the championship at the previous show.
+Before this match started, the Academy Pro Wrestling fans knew this was going to be a heavily fought contest as both do have a history against each other but then to also include the facts that CJ Connors’ partner in crime, Joe Black had defeated Joey Sanchez to become the current King of the Kingdom Champion on 2 shows ago and successfully keep the championship at the previous show.
 Also, to increase the tension this match was to decide who will be fighting for the APW Championship on the 21st April Show, however that could be whoever is the winner of this shows Main Event.

-So, with the stakes of this match being so high and the personal history that these two have against other, this was going to be a battle to decide the Number 1 Contender for the APW Championship.
+So, with the stakes of this match being so high and the personal history that these two have against each other, this was going to be a battle to decide the Number 1 Contender for the APW Championship.
 The bell rings to start the match and Sanchez, gets the fans behind him as he was the clear favourite in this match.
-However, Connors over-powers Sanchez and showboating, almost as if he was sending the message I don’t need the fans to kick your ass Sanchez.
+However, Connors over-powers Sanchez and showboating, almost as if he was sending the message I don’t need the fans to kick your ass, Sanchez.

-The fans then slowly start to irritate Connors, as they start chanting names at him, which clearly, he didn’t like as he started to get frustrated as during the next lock-up, Sanchez was able to get one up on him, which also showed that the fans were getting under the skin of Connors.
-Sanchez used this fact to his advantage and managed to get the advantage early on as Connors kept moving his focus onto the fans, when he really should always keep his focus on someone like Sanchez.
+The fans then slowly start to irritate Connors, as they start chanting names at him, which clearly, he didn’t like as he started to get frustrated as, during the next lock-up, Sanchez was able to get one up on him, which also showed that the fans were getting under the skin of Connors.
+Sanchez used this fact to his advantage and managed to get the advantage early on as Connors kept moving his focus onto the fans when he really should always keep his focus on someone like Sanchez.